pion/website/content/en/blog/pion-nonprofit.md

 * [Application Streaming](https://neverinstall.com/) - Users who can't afford the latest hardware can still access everything.
 * [Collaborative Gaming](https://piepacker.com/) - Multiplayer NES in the browser, don't let distance stop you from spending time together.
 * [P2P CDN](https://strivecast.com/p2p-sdk/) - Reduce network strain by sharing what you have already downloaded.
 Bringing P2P to everyone!

-This is just the start of it.
-I have learned so much from watching the projects and companies [Using Pion](https://github.com/pion/awesome-pion) grow.
+* [Digital Signal Processing](https://yous.ai/) - Real time translations.
+Allow users to communicate with no shared language.
+* [Computer Vision](https://goheadroom.com/) - Process gestures and expressions.
+Make video conferencing feel more natural.

+All these projects have caused Pion to grow in different ways.
+They all have different needs and pushed Pion in lots of good ways.
 If I started building competing software I would lose out on learning all these stories.
+Also lots of great Open Source projects [Using Pion](https://github.com/pion/awesome-pion) that I have learned from.

 ### Less diverse contributions